wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

 = 3.0.7 =
-Enable/disable mu-plugin from the Settings page, plus some fixes.
+Enable and disable from the Settings page a Must Use Plugin to improve performance, plus some additional fixes.